 Because X-ray interpretation and cast modification are critical to the brace manufacturing process, a specialized and highly trained source is required for fabrication.
-The exclusive manufacturing and quality control responsibility for the Charleston Bending Brace has been licensed to SPS National Labs who coordinates data accumulation / transfer and management in cooperation with Charleston Bending Brace Seminars.
+The exclusive manufacturing and quality control responsibility for the Charleston Bending Brace has been licensed to Charleston Bending Brace, LLC who coordinates data accumulation / transfer and management in cooperation with the Bending Brace Foundation.